-- 1. Student will be able to to understand the fundamentals of blockchaintechnology. - 2.
+- 1. Student will be able to understand the fundamentals of blockchain technology. - 2.
 Apply knowledge of implementations of Bitcoin, Ethereum and Hyperledger to develop solutions in the appropriate domains. - 3.
-Understand the modern currencies and its market usage - 4.
-Demonstrate the application of hashing and public key cryptography in protecting the blockchain - 5.
-Use smart contract in real world applications
+Students will be able to implement cryptography. - 4.
+Students will be able to implement Smart Contract and Hyper ledger. - 5.
+Students will be able to implement bitcoin using blockchain technology.